sawan16/P2X/README.md

    3.3 Now lark is installed.
    3.4 test.py file is given which contains example python code.
    3.5 How to Run: python demo.py test.py xml_data.xml

-   # XML generated code saved into xml_data.xml file.
+XML generated code saved into xml_data.xml file.
 Open the xml file in web browser for better visualization.
-   # Based on requirement change the demo file.
+Based on requirement change the demo file.
+Keep the python3.lark file parallel to demo.py for simplicity.